Booking

 filter operators

-• is not - Select specific day of the week.
+is- Select specific day of the week.
+Client has made a booking that occurs on [day of week input].is not- Select specific day of the week.
 Client has made a booking that does NOT occur on [day of week input].

 Example Segment: Clients that have never attended a Saturday group class